ericcornelissen/git-tag-annotation-action/CONTRIBUTING.md

 This project uses [rollup.js] to compile the source code into a standalone JavaScript file.
 You can use the `npm run build` command to update this file.

-You DO NOT have to include the update to this file when submitting a Pull Request.
-The file will be automatically updated on the `main` branch if that is required.
+You SHOULD NOT include the update to this file when submitting a Pull Request.
+The file will be automatically updated prior to a release.

+Note that the end-to-end tests for this project run `npm run build` before testing begins.
+So, code changes will always be tested.

+[contributing guidelines for v1]: https://github.com/ericcornelissen/git-tag-annotation-action/blob/main-v1/CONTRIBUTING.md
 [open bug reports]: https://github.com/ericcornelissen/git-tag-annotation-action/labels/bug
 [open an issue with a bug report]: https://github.com/ericcornelissen/git-tag-annotation-action/issues/new?labels=bug
 [open an issue with a feature request]: https://github.com/ericcornelissen/git-tag-annotation-action/issues/new?labels=enhancement